-Here are a few particular models that have proven to be particularly appealing to our audience that we have also super focused on in their own entries here on the gear center:
+Here are a few particular models that are proven to be appealing to our audience.
+These models have their own entries in our gear center with much more detailed information:

 NOTE: The Pepwave MAX lineup features many different routers, and the product line has evolved substantially over the years.

 Be aware that product names tend to stay the same between these generational updates, so make sure to check the detailed hardware specs of whatever you are purchasing to make sure it is what you expect - particularly if you are buying used or from an online retailer who might have old inventory sitting around.

 - Peplink PrimeCare Support Contract